-When is it Time to Rebrand?
+When is it time to rebrand

 If you are reading this, then your brand, or the brand of someone you know, is on your mind.